fernandezjn/oscs/README.md

 # OSCS
  Online Student Clearance System
-	Developed for Polytechnic University of the Phillipines - Taguig Branch
+	is Developed for Polytechnic University of the Phillipines - Taguig Branch

 	Crewmates:
 	Fernandez, Jillian Noreen